Museum of the African Diaspora

 Slavery Passages, and the Freedom Theater.
-A healthy roster of touring exhibits include exciting artwork from the African Diaspora.
+A healthy roster of touring exhibits includes exciting artwork from the African Diaspora.
 The slavery narratives are soul-stirring in ways that can’t be described in words.
-MoAD also looks for forward with many contemporary exhibits like the Grace Jones Project and select contemporary videos in the Toni Rembe Freedom Theater.
-Since opening, MoAD and its neighbors, SFMOMA, Yerba Buena Center for the Arts and the Contemporary Jewish Museum all create a dynamic cultural corridor for San Francisco.
+MoAD hosts Posets in Residence, Emerging Artists, Cultural Critic in Residence, and select contemporary videos in the Toni Rembe Freedom Theater.
+MoAD has the distinction of hosting a Chef in Residence.
+Since opening, MoAD and its neighbors, SFMOMA, Yerba Buena Center for the Arts, and the Contemporary Jewish Museum all create a dynamic cultural corridor for San Francisco.
+Hopefully, the nearby Mexican Museum will reopen too.

 ADMISSION: Adults $10, Seniors & Students w/ID $5, ages 12 and under enter FREE